wduquette/joe/mdbook/src/extending/registered_types.md

 ## Type Lookup

-At runtime, Joe sees a value and looks for the value's type proxy in its type registry.
+At runtime, Joe sees a value and looks for the value's proxy type in its type registry.
 This section explains how the lookup is done, as it can get complicated.

 First, Joe maintains two lookup tables:

-- The `proxyTable`, a map from `Class` objects to `TypeProxy<?>` objects.
+- The `proxyTable`, a map from `Class` objects to `ProxyType<?>` objects.
 - The `opaqueTypes` table, a set if `Class` objects which are known not to have type proxies.